 (6) “Division” means the Child Development Division.

-(A) These part-time school-age children may be cared for on a full-day basis during school closing days, snow days, and vacation days which occur during the school year.
+(A) These part-time, school-age children may be cared for on a full-day basis during school closing days, snow days, and vacation days that occur during the school year.